-"The Group holds unquoted equity investments of BD 6,470,827 as at 31 December 2023, which accounts for 11% of the Group's total assets.
-These investments are measured at fair values determined based on unobservable inputs using market multiples or other appropriate valuation methodologies.
+The Group holds unquoted equity investments of Our audit procedures in this area included, among BD 6,470,827 as at 31 December 2023, which others: accounts for 11% of the Group's total assets. (i) These investments are measured at fair values determined based on unobservable inputs using market multiples or other appropriate valuation methodologies.

 Due to the illiquid nature of these investments, the determination of fair value is subjective and involves use of estimates, assumptions and judgements.
-The exit value of unquoted equity investments will be determined by the market at the time of realisation and therefore despite the valuation policy and judgments applied by management, the final exit value may materially differ from the fair value determined at the reporting date.
+The exit value of unquoted equity investments will be determined by the market at the time of realisation and therefore despite the valuation policy and judgments applied management, the final exit value may materially differ from the fair value determined at the reporting date.

-Given the inherent subjectivity surrounding the valuation of unquoted equity investments, we determined this to be a key audit matter for our audit
+Given the inherent subjectivity surrounding the valuation of unquoted equity investments, we determined this to be a key audit matter for our audit.